K8TIY/IPAPalette/README.markdown

   your preferences.
 * Some optimizations to the PDF image maps should enhance performance in the mouse tracking routines.
+* Multicharacter symbols like /ǃ¡/ from ExtIPA can now have keyboard shortcuts displayed (if you have a really good keyboard layout!).

 ### To Build

 Requires my Onizuka localizer from <https://github.com/K8TIY/Onizuka>.
 It's set up as a git submodule, so just do the usual git submodule magic to get it set up.

-(Don't ask me about it -- I'm new to git and submodules make my head hurt.)
+If you change any localizations (they're all in Localization/chardata.txt, run ./translator.py -s in order to regenerate all the *.strings files.

 ### Todo